St. Paul voters decided they want to hold local elections in even years but balked at taxpayer-funded child care subsidies for low-income families.

-Property taxes would increase to offset child care costs for low-income families.
-But opponents say too few would be helped and that the cost is too high.
+Property taxes would have increased to offset child care costs for low-income families.
+But opponents said too few would be helped and that the cost was too high.

 The ballot measures were being promoted by supporters as ways to ensure more St. Paulites could fully participate in civic life.
 They argued the even-year election proposal would boost voter turnout and the child care subsidy would allow more low-income families to fully join the workforce or improve their education.